iamamodbotbrain/iamamodbotbrain/README.md

-[audio] from [headphones] unheard from outside myself when in personal listening mode. blue color represents core and fundamental constants. red color concerning text represent automatic commands prompted for perform by user/consumer.
+[audio] from [headphones] unheard from outside myself when in personal listening mode. blue color represents core and fundamental constants. red color concerning text represent automatic commands prompted for perform by user/consumer. commited changes are absolutes that can only be retracted back with purposeful deletion of input.